Bolivarian National Armed Forces of Venezuela: Controversy with the United States

 These acquisitions and other projects were greeted with criticism from the United States, which opposed the government of President Hugo Chávez.
 In 2008, U.S. Admiral Jim Stavridis stated concern about Venezuela's high level of weapons in purchases a region that's not prone to going to war but has the capacity to solve peacefully its disputes.
 Venezuela was also accused of supplying small arms to neighboring Colombian guerrilla organizations including FARC, which was sympathetic to Chávez.

 United States criticism is met with skepticism by Venezuelan authorities, who claim the weapons are needed to update the basic equipment in the armed forces.
 In some cases, Venezuelan armaments like the FN FAL have been in service more than 50 years.
-The government also claims that the U.S. has been the one to initiate arms races and de-stabilize countries by supplying subversive groups in Latin America throughout the past century, referring to the 1954 Guatemalan coup d'état during the Cold War, and the contra affair, among numerous other incidents.
+The government also claims that the U.S. has been the one to initiate arms races and de-stabilize countries by supplying subversive groups in Latin America throughout the past century, referring to the 1954 Guatemalan coup d'état and U.S. support for the anti-communist Contras during the Cold War.
 Venezuela however has publicly acknowledged its own role in the supplying of thousands of FN Fal rifles, heavy antitank weapons and air support to the Sandinista uprising in Nicaragua during 1978–1979.

 In the 1990s Venezuela requested a batch of F-16C/Ds to update its F-16 fighter fleet, but the U.S. government blocked the request.
 In October 1997 the U.S. government approved the sale of the two crash replacement F-16s, but subsequently halted the sale.
 In 2005, a contract with Israel Aircraft Industries to upgrade Venezuela's F-16s was frozen following U.S. pressure.
 Chávez subsequently accused the U.S. of delaying the sale of spare parts to maintain Venezuela's F-16s.
 After remarks by Chávez that he would sell or lend the 'unused' F-16's to any country that wanted them, including Iran, the U.S. Government agreed to supply the spare parts; however, the shipment was detained at the Customs Office in Maiquetia International Airport due to security concerns.